-Directors' Responsibility Statement
+Directors' Responsibilities Statement

-The directors are responsible for preparing the Annual Report and the Company financial statements in accordance with applicable United Kingdom law and those International Financial Reporting Standards as adopted by the European Union.
+The directors are responsible for preparing the Annual Report and the Company's financial statements in accordance with applicable United Kingdom law and regulations.
+Under that law, the directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards as adopted by the European Union.

-Under Company Law the directors must not approve the Company financial statements unless they are satisfied that they present fairly the financial position, financial performance and cash flows of the Company for that period.
-In preparing the Company financial statements the directors are required to:
+Under Company Law the directors must not approve the Company's financial statements unless they are satisfied that they present fairly the financial position, financial performance and cash flows of the Company for that period.
+In preparing the Company's financial statements the directors are required to:

-- Select suitable accounting policies in accordance with IAS 8: Accounting Policies, Changes in Accounting Estimates and Errors and then apply them consistently; - Present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - Provide additional disclosures when compliance with the specific requirements in IFRSs is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Company's financial position and financial performance; and - State that the Company has complied with IFRSs, subject to any material departures disclosed and explained in the financial statements.
+- Select suitable accounting policies in accordance with IAS 8: Accounting Policies, Changes in Accounting Estimates and Errors and then apply them consistently; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information; - · make judgments that are reasonable; - provide additional disclosures when compliance with the specific requirements in IFRSs as adopted by the European Union is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the Company's financial position and financial performance; and - state whether the Company's financial statements have been prepared in accordance with IFRSs as adopted by the European Union, subject to any material departures disclosed and explained in financial statements.